-On a practical level, three particular changes were central.
+On a practical level, three particular changes were central, as I discovered:

-- Through involvement with Llanelli Ramblers, I discovered the benefits of walking and the joy of mountain walking, in particular.
+- The benefits of walking and the joy of Welsh mountain ascents, in particular.

-- Dr Elaine Aron’s research into and identification of the characteristics of high sensitivity—as a trait, not a disorder—helped to make sense of half-a-lifetime’s struggle and to suggest a new way of being and approaching the fresh vistas stretching out ahead of me.
+- Dr Elaine Aron’s research into and identification of the characteristics of high sensitivity—a trait, not a disorder, as HSPs are prone to believe—which helped immensely in making sense of and reframing half-a-lifetime’s struggle and in suggesting a new way of being and of approaching fresh vistas which were now becoming visible before me.

-- Finally, following extensive research, I experienced immediate and significant benefits from a wholesale change in approach to food.
+- A range of immediate and significant physiological benefits from a wholesale change of approach regarding food and farming.

-All of that is, more or less, then what I mean by “renaissance” on a personal level.
+All of that is, more or less, then what I mean by personal renaissance.

 Three to four years after I first became aware of my “descent,” I continue to experience renewing aspects of life that hold greater meaning than ever.